Rabat, Morocco inaugurates the Mohammed VI Tower. Green, extra-luxury and disaster-proof

 Conceived as a prestigious multifunctional complex, the Tower houses offices, luxury residences, cultural spaces and a Waldorf Astoria hotel suspended between heaven and earth, with interiors designed by Pierre Yves Rochon and a restaurant by Alain Ducasse.

 Located in the heart of the oued Bouregreg valley, it is the result of almost eight years of work.
 The design was inspired by a journey made by Othman Benjelloun in 1969, when he was invited by NASA to attend a flight simulation in preparation for the launch of Apollo 12 to the Moon.
-From this particularly significant experience was born a dream destined to take shape half a century later: that of a tower whose lines evoked the silhouette of a rocket on its launch pad.
+From this particularly significant experience was born a dream destined to take shape half a century later: that of a tower whose lines would evoke the silhouette of a rocket on its launch pad.

 Brand connect